 With stand up comedian Christian Spicer, Jeff created Double Jump, the live late night comedy show which has played to sold out audiences at the popular Upright Citizen's Brigade Theater, and was recently turned into a weekly web show for the popular Nerdist YouTube Channel.

-As co-creator and host of the wildly successful net talk show, The Totally Rad Show, Jeff has become a recognized web personality and an authority on movies, video games, television, and comics for the hundreds of thousands of fans who watch the show.
-TRS has been honored with Webby and Podcast awards, and was called "the best weekly video podcast - period" by Wired Magazine.
+As co-creator and host of the wildly successful net talk show, The Totally Rad Show, Jeff became a recognized web personality and an authority on movies, video games, television, and comics for the hundreds of thousands of fans who watched the show.
+TRS was honored with Webby and Podcast awards, and was called "the best weekly video podcast - period" by Wired Magazine.

 Jeff was LA correspondent for Reviews on the Run, the G4 network's daily media review program, for over 300 episodes, and has guest hosted on Daily Tech New Show, This Week in Tech, Techzilla, Breaking it Down with Catherine Reitman, and Attack of the Show, among many others.

-Jeff was also co-host of Weekend Confirmed with Garnett Lee for Shacknews.com, a long-running video game talk show widely regarded as one of the industry leaders, and spent a year as cohost of CNET's Always On with Molly Wood.
+Jeff was also co-host of Weekend Confirmed with Garnett Lee for Shacknews.com, a long-running video game talk show widely regarded as one of the industry leaders.

-Currently, Jeff can be heard every week on the /Filmcast, a movie review and opinion show for the industry leading film blog, /Film, as creator and host of DLC, the video game industry talk show on the 5by5 Network listed in Entertainment Weekly's 20 "Must Listen" podcasts of 2015, and three times a week with Anthony Carboni on the comedy podcast, We Have Concerns, named one of iTunes "Best of 2014".
+Currently, Jeff can be heard every week on the /Filmcast, a movie review and opinion show recently named one of the "30 Best Podcasts" by Complex.com, as creator and host of DLC, the video game industry talk show on the 5by5 Network listed in Entertainment Weekly's 20 "Must Listen" podcasts, and three times a week with Anthony Carboni on the comedy podcast, We Have Concerns, named one of iTunes "Best of 2014" and winner of a 2016 Podcast Award for Best Entertainment Podcast.